camposja/cats/README.md

-# Octodex Octocats w.
-React.js
+# Octocats w/ React.js

-## The purpose of creating this project was to practice utilizing Flexbox, HTML & CSS.
-The practice included creating a website from scratch which is a replica of GitHub's Octodex mascot.
+## The purpose of project is learning React.js.

 - The Octodex cat is GitHub's fun mascot.
 In the original version fan's have submitted their cool versions of the Octodex cat.
 All these version made for a fun project.